strapi/documentation/docs/user-docs/latest/content-types-builder/configuring-fields-content-type.md

 ### Rich Text

 The Rich Text field displays an editor for rich text which contains formatting options.
+This field can be used for long written content.

 :::: tabs